maemo-leste/maemo-user-guide/source/chapters/ui.rst

 From here you can switch sound profiles, between the available ones.

-The default normal and silent profiles can be edited, or new custom profiles can be created, from the :ref:`summary:Customization` section.
+To edit the default normal and silent profiles, or to create new custom profiles, go to :ref:`chapters/settings:Profiles` in Settings.

      |select-profile|